Evolution of $\beta$-decay half-lives at finite-temperatures: Introduction

-Although its astrophysical site is not clear yet, the $r-$process is known to take place at high temperatures (1-10 GK) and neutron densities ($n_n > 10^{20}$ $\text{ g cm}^{-3}$).
+Investigation of the properties of highly-excited (hot) nuclei is one of the interests in the field of nuclear physics, to better understand the behavior of nuclei under extreme conditions.
+Over the years, many works have been devoted to study the temperature-driven changes in the nuclear properties as well as the collective excitation properties of nuclei \cite{PhysRevC.88.034308, PhysRevLett.121.082501, PhysRevC.101.044305,LITVINOVA2020135134, FABER19835, PhysRevC.62.054610}.
+We also note that $\beta$ decays in nuclear astrophysics often occur in various hot stellar environments \cite{1981ApJS45389W, JANKA200738}, thus they have to be described by considering finite temperature effects.
+For instance, $\beta$-decay can compete with the electron capture in certain stages of the core-collapse supernovae evolution, when the temperatures are in the range $T=1-10$ GK and product of stellar density ($\rho$) and electron-to-baryon ratio ($Y_e$) is $\rho Y_e \geq 10^7$ g/cm${}^3$ \cite{Martinez_Pinedo_2000, PhysRevC.53.3139}.
+At present, theoretical description is decisive to provide nuclear properties and processes at finite temperature, necessary for astrophysical modeling.
 However, temperature effects on $\beta$-decay rates have been scarcely explored up to now.
 In Ref. \cite{PhysRevC.80.065808} the finite-temperature QRPA (FT-QRPA) was applied on top of the finite-temperature Skyrme-HF + Bardeen-Cooper-Schrieffer (BCS) theory in order to determine $\beta$-decay half-lives of $N = 82$ isotones.
-It was shown that temperature effect first leads to a decrease in the $\beta$-decay half-lives, whereas they also obtained an increase in the half-lives of some open-shell nuclei after $T > 0.6$ MeV.
+It was shown that the temperature effect first leads to a decrease of the $\beta$-decay half-lives, whereas an increase in the half-lives has been obtained for some open-shell nuclei after $T > 0.6$ MeV.
 However, Ref.~\cite{PhysRevC.80.065808} includes only Gamow-Teller (GT) excitations in the calculation of the total decay rate.
-Recently, temperature effects were studied within the finite-temperature relativistic time-blocking approximation, including single nucleon-phonon couplings \cite{LITVINOVA2020135134}.
-It was shown that the $\beta$-decay rates are quite sensitive to the changes in temperature due to its impact on the low-energy region of the spin-isospin excitations.
+Recently, temperature effects were also studied within the finite-temperature relativistic time-blocking approximation, including nucleon-phonon couplings \cite{LITVINOVA2020135134}.
+It was shown that the $\beta$-decay rate is quite sensitive to the changes in temperature due to its impact on the low-energy region of the spin-isospin excitations.

+At finite-temperature nucleus can be found in excited states, and one has to take into account transitions between individual excited states both in initial and final nucleus.
+Within shell-model calculations these transitions can be considered explicitly, weighted by appropriate Boltzmann factors.
+On the other hand, the FT-QRPA being formulated within a statistical ensamble, contains this information in the form of thermal averages.
+Importance of considering transitions from highly excited initial states with negative transition energy (de-excitations) has been exemplified by Dzhioev et al. in Refs. \cite{PhysRevC.81.015804,PhysRevC.94.015805,PhysRevC.100.025801,PhysRevC.101.025805,dzhioev2009charge} in the framework of thermal QRPA (TQRPA).
+Shell-model calculations also incorporate de-excitations from highly excited states in the parent nucleus.
+They are calculated from the low-lying strength of the inverse process (so-called back-resonance transitions) and corrected in excitation energy by assuming Brink hypothesis \cite{LANGANKE2000481,LANGANKE20011}.